Alexandre-P-J/Compressor-PROP/README.md

 `> gradlew.bat test`

 ### Generating Documentation:
-This will generate a 'Documentation' folder containing with a HTML5 version of Javadoc
+This will generate a 'Documentation' folder with a HTML5 version of Javadoc
 #### On Linux:
 `> ./gradlew javadoc`
 #### On Windows: